-Here you will find an alphabetical list of all the courses on offer and links to full course descriptions and syllabi (as they become available throughout the coming months).
+Here you will find an alphabetical list of all the courses on offer and links to full course descriptions and syllabi (as they become available throughout the summer).
 If you are interested in taking an ICS course for credit and applying it to a program at another institution, you may contact our Registrar with questions on how best to do so.

-If you are a continuing learner or want to get a taste for what ICS courses are like, first-time ICS auditors and ICS alums can take these courses for only $425 (registration included).
+First-Time & Alum Discount: If you are a continuing learner or want to get a taste for what ICS courses are like, first-time ICS auditors and ICS alums can take these courses for only $425 (registration included).
 You can find more information on this and all other fee options on our fees page.

 Biblical Foundations: Narrative, Wisdom, and the Art of Interpretation *

 How can we read and experience the Scriptures as the Word of Life in the midst of an Academy that believes the biblical witness will restrict human freedom and thwart our maturity?
 How may we pursue biblical wisdom as we “re-think the world” when our Christian traditions seem convinced that biblical truth may be disconnected from—or simply applied to—the most pressing and perplexing issues of our time?